Houses at 1907–1951 N. 32nd St.

 The houses at 1907–1951 N. 32nd St., which are also collectively known as Mansion Court, are a set of twelve historic double houses that are located in the Strawberry Mansion neighborhood of Philadelphia, Pennsylvania.

 It was added to the National Register of Historic Places in 1993.

 History and architectural features

 Built circa 1894, this historic structures are three-story, Pompeiian brick dwellings that were designed in the Late Victorian style.
 They are characterized by pressed metal cornices, roof crests, and two-story bay windows.
 The first floors have recessed porches with ornamental ceilings.
 The house at 1951 N. 32nd St. has a corner tower.

-It was added to the National Register of Historic Places in 1993.